-Based on our current operating plan, we believe existing resources, including cash and cash flows from operations, together with the \$1,276,021 of proceeds anticipated to be received from the Employee Retention Credit, will be sufficient to meet our working capital requirements for the next twelve months.
-However, if we seek to grow our business, we expect that our cash requirements will increase.
-As a result, we may need to raise additional capital through a debt or equity financing to meet our operating and capital needs for future growth.
+Based on our current operating plan, we believe existing resources, including cash and cash flows from operations will be sufficient to meet our working capital requirements for the next twelve months.
+In order to grow our business and fund the development of our hydrid-drive air-cooled chiller and the relocation of our primary facility, we expect that our cash requirements will increase and we may need to raise additional capital through a debt or equity financing to meet our need for capital to fund operations and future growth.